Locations:

 A note from Cleveland Clinic

-A celiac disease diagnosis will change your diet and lifestyle forever.
-It’ll also change your life for the better.
-Before diagnosis, you were almost certainly eating gluten and doing progressive damage to your small intestine.
-You may have had strange and uncomfortable symptoms for years without knowing why.
-Now that you know, the power’s in your hands to restore your health.
+A celiac disease diagnosis will change your life forever.
+It might seem hard at first.
+But this change is for the better.
+Before diagnosis, you didn’t know you needed to avoid gluten.
+You didn’t know what it was doing to your small intestine.
+You may have had strange and uncomfortable symptoms for years without understanding why.
+Now that you know, the power is in your hands to restore your health.

 Medically Reviewed